ringecosystem/msgport-docs/docs/learn/messaging-protocols/ormp.md

 - The Oracle

     In this context refers to any source of credible off-chain data.
-In ORMP, this data refers specifically to the root of an incremental merkle tree composed of cross-chain messages.
-We refer to this as the `message root` or `msgroot` for short.
-The message root is used to verify the authenticity of the cross-chain messages.
+In ORMP, this data refers specifically to the hash of cross-chain messages.
+We refer to this as the `message hash` or `msg_hash` for short.
+The message hash is used to verify the authenticity of the cross-chain messages.
 The Oracle can either be a traditional off-chain data service, or a data feed based on the light client.
-Both of these methods can be used to provide the message root of another chain.
+Both of these methods can be used to provide the message hash of another chain.

 - The Relayer

     It’s an off-chain piece of software that's responsible for taking messages from one blockchain and relaying them to another.
 It queries the source chain to find messages that have not yet been relayed, and then relays the message and its proof to the target chain.
-Once the target chain receives the message, along with the msg_root provided by the Oracle, the target channel can verify the authenticity of the message and process it further if it is found to be valid.
+Once the target chain receives the message, along with the msg_hash provided by the Oracle, the target channel can verify the authenticity of the message and process it further if it is found to be valid.

 These two roles play a vital role in the entire process of sending, verifying, and receiving messages.

 ## Highlight Features

 - The cross-chain application provides the option to choose a different Oracle and Relayer if the user does not trust the ones provided by the official team.
-- Messages are stored in an incremental Merkle tree, and the target chain relies on the tree root to validate the legitimacy of the received message.
+- Messages are emitted from transaction receipt log, and the target chain relies on the msg_hash to validate the legitimacy of the received message.
 - The protocol does not guarantee the ordering of messages.
 However, the application has the option to maintain a nonce or a unique identifier to ensure that messages are received in the correct order, if ordering is necessary.
 This allows for ordered delivery of messages, even if the protocol itself doesn't provide that guarantee.

 ## Message Flow Design